Elias Lindholm

-Elias Viktor Zebulon Lindholm (born 2 December 1994) is a Swedish professional ice hockey player and an alternate captain for the Calgary Flames of the National Hockey League (NHL).
-He was selected by the Carolina Hurricanes in the first round (5th overall) of the 2013 NHL Entry Draft, and spent his first five NHL seasons with them.
-He is the youngest Swedish-born player to score an NHL goal.
+Elias Viktor Zebulon Lindholm (born 2 December 1994) is a Swedish professional ice hockey player for the Boston Bruins of the National Hockey League (NHL).
+He was selected by the Carolina Hurricanes in the first round (fifth overall) of the 2013 NHL entry draft, and spent his first five NHL seasons with them.

 Playing career

+Sweden

-Lindholm played with the Brynäs IF Swedish U20 team, he played four games for the U20 team and was the second-leading scorer for the U18 team.
-Lindholm was selected in the fourth round (86th overall) by SKA St. Petersburg of the KHL Draft.
+Lindholm played with Brynäs IF's under-20 team, he played four games for the under-20 team and was the second-leading scorer for the under-18 team.
+Lindholm was selected in the fourth round (86th overall) by SKA St. Petersburg in the 2011 KHL Junior Draft.

-Lindholm joined the Swedish Elite League, he played in 14 games, including two playoff games for Elitserien champion Brynäs.
-Once again a key offensive force for Brynäs U20 team and also the U19 World Junior A Challenge and 2012 U18 World Junior Championship tournaments.
+In the 2011–12 season, Lindholm joined Sweden's Elitserien, and played in 14 games, including two playoff games for Brynäs IF.
+Once again a key offensive force for Brynäs IF's under-20 team and also the 2011 World Junior A Challenge and 2012 World U18 Championships tournaments.

-Still with Brynäs, Lindholm led all junior players in the Elitserien with 30 points, scoring 11 goals with 19 assists.
+Still with Brynäs, Lindholm led all junior players in the Elitserien with 30 points, recording 11 goals and 19 assists.
 He skated for Sweden's U20 World Junior Championship in Ufa; scoring 2 goals with 2 assists and was minus-one with 4 penalty minutes in six games, where they won the silver medal.

+Carolina Hurricanes (2013–2018)

-Following being drafted by the Hurricanes, Lindholm made the opening roster for the 2013–14 NHL season.
-He scored his first NHL goal in his fourth ever NHL game against Braden Holtby of the Washington Capitals on 10 October 2013.
-By scoring his first NHL goal at 18 years and 311 days, Lindholm became the youngest Swedish-born NHL player to score a goal, beating Gabriel Landeskog and his previous record, which was 18 years and 324 days.
+Following being drafted by the Carolina Hurricanes, Lindholm made the opening roster for the 2013–14 NHL season.
+He scored his first NHL goal in his fourth NHL game on 10 October 2013.
+By scoring his first NHL goal at 18 years and 311 days, Lindholm became the youngest Swedish-born NHL player to score a goal, beating Gabriel Landeskog's previous record of 18 years and 324 days.

-On 8 March 2015 Lindholm scored his first career hat trick in a 3–4 win against the Edmonton Oilers.
+On 8 March 2015, Lindholm scored his first career hat trick in a 7–4 win against the Edmonton Oilers.